stratapp/stratapp-website/_blog/why-we-lump-our-cfos-with-risk-management.md

 CFOs get to elevate how their organization executes on strategy, goals and plans - alongside an intuitive approach to risk management that adds value, rather than just ticking another compliance box.

-Ideas are a plenty.
-Execution is what matters.
+CFOs know better than most: ideas are a plenty, execution is what matters!